-- 3.157 The FPM is a national model developed by Sport England which has standardised parameters.
-The full report for 2014 for swimming pools is provided as Appendix xx.
+- 3.145 The FPM is a national model developed by Sport England which has standardised parameters.
 The FPM has a standardised format and the information on swimming pool capacity and demand are calculated on an authority wide basis.
 However the balance in supply and demand includes consideration the facilities which are potentially available to the authority's residents, up to about 20 minutes' drive time, and also the demand arising from this wider area.
-Also built into the model are other considerations, for example relating to membership only commercial pools, and demographic factors such as levels of car ownership. - 3.158 More details about the FPM are provided in the full FPM report, but the table below (Figure 27) highlights some of the most important parameters used in the model in relation to pools.
+Also built into the model are other considerations, for example relating to membership only commercial pools, and demographic factors such as levels of car ownership. - 3.146 The table below (Figure 27) highlights some of the most important parameters used in the model in relation to pools.
 In particular the accessibility criteria of 20 minutes travel time.
 This figure is not fixed as the formula behind the FPM uses a distance decay function; however 20 minutes' drive time catchment area is generally considered a good "rule of thumb".